 MCP Servers

 Sweep supports integration with Model Context Protocol (MCP) servers that allow you to extend Sweep's capabilities.
-We currently only support local MCP installations.
+We support both local MCP installations and remote MCP servers via Server-Sent Events (SSE).

 Best Practices